samhiatt/mlnd_capstone_project/capstone_report.md

 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

+Several improvements could be made to increase the accuracy of this classifier.
+The model architecture could be refined, experimenting with different kernel and polling sizes, or, for example, by adding a separate pathway for input MFCC data.
+Hyperparameter tuning could further improve accuracy.

+However, based on the analysis of model performance on each species, future efforts would likely be better rewarded by improving the quality of the training dataset.

 ## References